alvin-dennis/Chat-App/README.md

    - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/).
    - Enable Firestore and Authentication services.
-   - Copy your Firebase project configuration and paste it into `next.config.js`file.
+   - Copy your Firebase project configuration and paste it into `.env.example`file and rename the file to `.env`

 Start Server